KyleGospo/Steam-Deck-Software-Undervolt/README.md

 By default a `-5` [curve optimization](https://www.amd.com/system/files/documents/faq-curve-optimizer.pdf) is applied *(via `-set-coall`)*, in the 'undervolt-on' section which should be stable on most hardware.

-A much more ambitious `-15` curve optimization is applied in the `experimental` setting.
+A much more ambitious `-15` curve optimization is applied in the `experimental` section.
 This setting might be stable but it might also cause a crash/hang if applied.

 ## Activation